skolom/odin-recipes/README.md

 # odin-recipes
-# this project demonstrates HTML skills Aquired from the Odine Project
+# this project demonstrates HTML skills Aquired from the Odin Project